-Congress could write legislation for focused specifications for land management, i.e., restriction on land disposal.
-No concrete examples for this scenario were discovered during the research phase of this study.
-Under this scenario, it is assumed that the U.S. Forest Service would continue to manage the land as described under option 1.
+Congress could write legislation for focused specifications for land management, i.e., restriction on federal land disposal.
+No concrete examples for this scenario were discovered during the research phase of this

 NONFEDERAL LANDS IN THE STUDY AREA

 The Study Area includes Arizona trust lands and other private lands and inholdings.
 Because the act did not suggest acquisition of additional lands, management options couldn't be incumbent on the acquisition of nonfederal lands, nor could such acquisition be factored into the evaluation.
 Therefore, the options presented above would not be applied to private lands or Arizona State Trust lands unless these lands are acquired by the federal government.